You will need your Social Security Number (SSN) to log into the Taxpayer Service Center.

 NOTE: If your filing status is changing for this tax year, you may not be able to use the TSC to file your return.
 For example, if you changed from a single status to a joint status (or from a joint status to a single status) you will not be able to use the TSC to file this year.
 You will still be able to file electronically using the Fed/State efile program or you must file a paper return.

-If your Connecticut filing status will be different from your Federal filing status you will not be able to use the TSC to file.
+If your Connecticut filing status is different from your Federal filing status you are not be able to use the TSC to file.

 You may access the TSC by entering your prior year's federal adjusted gross income.
 Select a prior year from the drop-down list and enter the data.